JoePhillippe/CSC-114/CyberOps-Grading-Pipeline/Templates/answer_key/Lab_11_Answer_Key.md

 ```
 On the next page, using your favorite AI, look up Notable Cybersecurity Campaigns that used DNS exfiltration to steal data.
 ```
+##Any of the four listed below
+Implementing network inspection via security products where DNS traffic can be analyzed Limiting clients DNS traffic and creating rules triggered when a specific threshold is reached Setting-up dedicated DNS servers
+Creating network segmentation
+Using firewalls on the necessary ports
+Blocking unauthorized channels
+Implementing data loss prevention policies
+Raising awareness for employees about these types of scenarios

 ---
+##EXTRA CREDIT
+## give 15 points to all students